wtfdevansh/wtfdevansh/README.md

 - 👀 I’m interested in technology
 - 🌱 I’m currently learning java+DSA,web-devlopment,digital marketing
 - 💞️ I’m looking to collaborate on big problems
-- 📫 How to reach me IG:dev.ansh7
+- 📫 How to reach me linkdn: www.linkedin.com/in/devansh-goyal-3b558121b

 <!---
 wtfdevansh/wtfdevansh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.